adzict/adzict.github.io/README.md

 ## BootstrapMade

-This is my personal GitHub Page, with a customized [BootstrapMade](https://bootstrapmade.com) theme [Folio](https://bootstrapmade.com/folio-bootstrap-portfolio-template/).
+This is my personal GitHub Page, with a customized [BootstrapMade](https://bootstrapmade.com) theme [Folio](https://bootstrapmade.com/folio-bootstrap-portfolio-template/), available for commercial use.

 ## License Information